 In fact, hosting a DevOps Dojo training session with all the teams and vendors in one room was one of the first things we did.
 We walked the teams through the underpinning principles of DevOps transformation, including the three ways of DevOps.
 By helping them envision and align with what needed to be accomplished and how it would help them, we laid the foundation for greater cooperation and collaboration.
 The Dojo training helped each team understand the bigger picture and how their workflows impact other teams.

 These kinds of sessions can be a real eye-opener.
 We found that a lot of the vendors weren’t thinking holistically.
 They were just focused on their areas.
 They realized that even if they’re churning out code quickly, if their code isn’t passing quality gates or if it isn’t flowing into an optimized process, they’re not generating value.
 This kind of understanding helps breaks down walls and makes it easier to collaborate.

 DevOps platform onboarding

-Once we finished the value stream mapping and identified opportunities for optimization and automation, we established an onboarding strategy for the application teams.
+Once we finished value stream mapping and identified optimization and automation opportunities, we established an onboarding strategy for the application teams.
 We set up the DevOps tools and technology and automated access levels and role-based access controls.
-We got the teams up and running on a scalable new DevOps platform with a standard set of reliable, resilient, self-healing tools.
+We got the teams up and running on a scalable DevOps platform with a standard set of reliable, resilient, self-healing tools.
 And we conducted DevOps Dojo training sessions to help them fully on board.

 Today our customer has transformed into a true DevOps organization.
 They’ve accelerated their development lifecycle and are running an optimized CI/CD pipeline that is injected with quality gates, giving them and their customers greater confidence in overall product reliability.